 The Health e-Check Adolescent Preventive Screening Report is a prototype which is intended to be part of a system to provide a screening report to providers of adolescents, to help them detect early substance abuse behaviors so they can intervene early.

-Health e-Check is an Adolescent Heath Behavior/Emotional Screening Tool which is used in the clinician’s office immediately before an adolescent visit.
+Health e-Check is an Adolescent Health Behavior/Emotional Screening Tool which is used in the clinician’s office immediately before an adolescent visit.
 The screening report is available to the clinician from the clinician’s EHR.
-For this demonstration app, there will be smart app links for three hypothetical adolescent patients Susan A. Clark, xxx, and xxx.
-This screening report was designed to help clinicians identify and conduct brief screening and counseling for a range of adolescent behavioral and emotional health risks, including substance use.
+The EHR presents 'cards' describing the available information and a link to specific report for the selected patient.
+This screening report was designed to help clinicians identify risky behaviors and provide counseling for a range of adolescent behavioral and emotional health risks, including substance use.